Pontiac V8 engine: 455 HO

 After the 1974 SD455 was dropped the 1975 Firebird's top performance engine was an 'L78' Pontiac 400 CID.

 Pontiac still offered the regular 455 (RPO L75) in its full sized cars, and after a negative public reaction for dropping the 455 engine, it was re-introduced mid-year as an available option for the 1975 Pontiac Trans Am.
 However, the engine used in these Trans Ams was the same regular production 455 taken from the big body cars Pontiac was producing, and output 200 HP with a torque rating of 330 lb⋅ft at 2,000 rpm.

 The 455 HO package was only available to late model year Pontiac Firebird Trans Am's, and was mandatory with a 4-speed transmission.
-The shaker wore the decals "455 H.O." like the earlier 1971-1972 motor, but it was not the same motor, and featured standard d-port heads with a very conservative camshaft.
+The shaker wore the decals "455 H.O." like the earlier 1971–1972 motor, but it was not the same motor, and featured standard d-port heads with a very conservative camshaft.

-The 1975 455 HO package received some negative press/reviews as some buyers expected to see a return of the 1971-1972 engine, and were disappointed when they received the lower output motor.
+The 1975 455 HO package received some negative press/reviews as some buyers expected to see a return of the 1971–1972 engine, and were disappointed when they received the lower output motor.
 Upon reflection, many did not consider that it was the only large displacement engine still on offer for any performance car on the market, and reconsidered Pontiac's position between the rising CAFE emissions restrictions.
+Because of this negative feedback at the time, Pontiac dropped the "H.O." moniker for the 1976 model year.